Maeve-Development/cointo-branding/README.md

 You are required to check frequently for new terms of use.
 Any violating of the above Terms are prohibited by law.

+If you want to add your own image, please create an issue with the tag (image) and your image attached.
+Note that when you upload your image, all right of it belongs to us.
+We only accept images which do not include any copyright protected assets.

 Thanks, for using Cointo and supporting or journey, to make everyone be able to pay.